 Most of us on the wrong phone deal

 The fact is, most of us are paying for more than we need in the first place.

-Research from Citizen's Advice last year estimated the average person was paying for 2GB of data every month that they didn't use – and that's before we factor in unused texts and minutes.
+Research from Citizens Advice in 2019 estimated the average person was paying for 2GB of data every month that they didn't use – and that's before we factor in unused texts and minutes.

 While some mobile phone providers do allow you to roll over the data you don't use at the end of each month (for a limited time), such as Sky and EE, most of us are simply wasting money on the wrong deal (you can search for cheaper ones here).

 If you're out of contract soon – and remember networks are now required to inform you when you're nearing the end – then it's important you move onto the right deal for you.

 Given this will often involve changing networks (because most networks still offer better deals to new customers), the rest of this guide will take you through the steps for switching mobile phone providers as painlessly as possible.